TheoKondak/Sinister/scss/README.md

         ├── _sin.scss       # file to import `Sinister` to your project.
     ```

+    To see the scema and default values check the [documentation](https://theokondak.github.io/Sinister/#setup-variable-sinister-default-configuration).

 - The functionality of Sinister lies within `sin-core` folder.
 All you have to do is load this folder into a file in order to start working with it.
 Open `_sin.scss` file and add the `@forward` link to the package.

     ``` _sin.scss content